 International Payers: If you are able to utilize one of our international bank transfer partners, you will save on the currency exchange rate and in bank fees, in most cases.

-Tulane University has partnered with outside payment processors FlyWire and PaytoStudy for account payments originating from a non-USD account.
+Tulane University has partnered with outside payment processors Western Union, FlyWire and PaytoStudy for account payments originating from a non-USD account.
+They will also accept payment requests from USD accounts for an additional fee.
 Each vendor offers excellent foreign exchange rates, allowing you to pay in your home currency (in many cases) and save money as compared to traditional bank wires.
 In addition, the posting of your payment into your student account will be faster, you will be able to track where your payment is in the transfer process, and you will be notified via email when it is deposited into your student account.

 Payments must be received by the due date to avoid finance charges.
 When mailing a payment, send at least seven (7) business days in advance of due date to ensure timely posting.
 Checks are posted on the date received.
 Accounts Receivable does not hold postdated checks.